 holds a Master’s degree in Architecture from the University of British Columbia and currently practices architecture in Montreal, Canada.
 Before, she was the first designer to be selected designer-in-residence of the “HfG Archiv Ulm” (archive of the famous Ulm School).

 Dr. Kajsa G. Eriksson

-is a Professor in Visual Art with specialization in Forms of Visual Art at the Art Teachers Program, HDK, Gothenburg University, Sweden.
-Eriksson holds a PhD in Design and runs the independent artistic research studio Vague Research Studios.
+is a Professor of Visual Art with specialization in Forms of Visual Art at the HDK-Valand Academy of Art and Design, Gothenburg University, Sweden.
+She holds a PhD in Design and runs the independent collaborative arts-based research studio Vague Research Studios.

 teaches design history at FHNW Academy of Art and Design in Basel and has since 2003 been Senior editor for culture and design at the magazine Hochparterre, Zurich.
 She combines journalistic practice with scholarly work.
 She lives in Zurich.